hectagon-finance/future-contract/README.md

 The adaptation of future token will affect crypto industry in few ways:

-## Investment activity
+## Sharement activity

-With the help of future tokens, tracing early investment in crypto would be easier since every token spent by investors will be rewarded with future tokens.
+With the help of future tokens, tracing early sharement in crypto would be easier since every token spent by shareors will be rewarded with future tokens.
 This helps push more transparency and liquidity to the industry.

 The difference between Market Cap and Fully Diluted Market Cap will be smaller, meaning tokenomics which allow lavish promise will have a harder time.

 ## New market

 Future tokens provide the opportunity to trade against the future value of a token and represent the right to buy a token at a future date.
-Billions of dollars locked in the form of vesting tokens and billions of dollars in the future investment market now can participate in trading.
+Billions of dollars locked in the form of vesting tokens and billions of dollars in the future sharement market now can participate in trading.

 In conclusion, the future token is another form of extracting unrealized value from assets that many crypto had done before.
 We are expecting the adoption will help expand the Crypto market many more times.